zsquareplusc/python-embedded-launcher/README.rst

 file, e.g. if an ``example.exe`` is generated, the corresponding section would be ``[bdist_launcher.example.exe]``.

-Note that ``requirements.txt`` is currently not automatically handler.
+Note that ``requirements.txt`` is currently not automatically handled.
 To install this list of packages, use::

     python -m pip install --prefix=%DIST% --ignore-installed -r ../requirements.txt